-I still follow the Weight Watchers program and I still track points (calories) which might seem like a contradiction to the mindful or intuitive eating approaches, but it’s worked well for me.
+I follow the Weight Watchers program and I track points (calories), which might seem like a contradiction to the mindful or intuitive eating approaches, but it’s worked well for me.

 What’s different now compared to before is that I don’t automatically eat something because it’s zero points, low in calories, or already tracked.

 I plan ahead what I will eat, AND I eat mindfully and stop when I am full.
 This one-two punch has made it so I could finally get to my goal weight after years of a plateau.

 What I Changed to Eat More Mindfully